whitneyburton/portfolios/students/1806-front/chris-chateau/template.md

 ### Playing a Part

 I have enjoyed developing relationships with my cohort-mates as well as students in the higher mods.
 Everyone I've interacted with has been incredibly supportive and helpful.
-People have even walked past me at pairing stations and check-in to see if there's anything I was struggling with.
+People have even walked past me at pairing stations and checked-in to see if there's anything I was struggling with.
 As my coding abilities progress through the Mod's, I hope to repay this gesture to incoming students.
 I was also amazed the the supportive DM's I received from classmates and even people in higher mods regarding my static comps.
 It's an inspiring community to be a part of.
-I admittedly have no taken part in some of the recent community evens as I'm hyper-focused on my own work, but hope change this going forward.
+I admittedly have not taken part in some of the recent community events as I'm hyper-focused on my own work, but hope change this going forward.

 ------------------